 - If a student does not meet the performance standard for the Professionalism competency in a block, they will receive an Unsatisfactory for that competency and an Incomplete grade for the block.
 The student's performance in that competency will be reassessed in the subsequent block. - a) A student failing the Professionalism competency will meet with the director of the block in which they failed this competency to develop a remediation plan.
 The block director may consult with the Associate Dean of Student Affairs and/or the Associate Dean of Curricular Affairs regarding remediation.
-The student may also be directed to meet with their House Dean to include the remediation plan in future performance criteria for the subsequent block(s). - b) The block director that develops the remediation plan with the student will share this plan with the director of the subsequent block. - 2) If the student achieves satisfactory performance in the Professionalism competency in the next block, then they will be deemed to have met the performance criteria for that competency in the first block. - a) If the student had achieved satisfactory performance in the other competencies in the first block, the overall grade for the first block will be changed from Incomplete to Pass on the student's transcript. - b) For purposes of evaluating the student's academic progress, a record of the initial Unsatisfactory in the first block will be kept. - 3) If a student does not achieve satisfactory performance in the Professionalism competency in the subsequent block, then grades of Fail will be entered in the student's transcript for both blocks. - a) This will constitute failure of two courses/blocks, which will halt the student's academic progress. - b) The Associate Dean of Student Affairs will report the failures to the Student Progress Committee, which will then take over and proceed according to the rules and procedures established in the Student Progress Committee Procedures and Process for Dismissal.

-D. Unsatisfactory Performance in the Professionalism Competency in a Longitudinal Course competency and an Incomplete grade for that semester of the course.
+The student may also be directed to meet with their House Dean to include the remediation plan in future performance criteria for the subsequent block(s). - b) The block director that develops the remediation plan with the student will share this plan with the director of the subsequent block. - 2) If the student achieves satisfactory performance in the Professionalism competency in the next block, then they will be deemed to have met the performance criteria for that competency in the first block. - a) If the student had achieved satisfactory performance in the other competencies in the first block, the overall grade for the first block will be changed from Incomplete to Pass on the student's transcript. - b) For purposes of evaluating the student's academic progress, a record of the initial Unsatisfactory in the first block will be kept. - 3) If a student does not achieve satisfactory performance in the Professionalism competency in the subsequent block, then grades of Fail will be entered in the student's transcript for both blocks. - a) This will constitute failure of two courses/blocks, which will halt the student's academic progress. - b) The Associate Dean of Student Affairs will report the failures to the Student Progress Committee, which will then take over and proceed according to the rules and procedures established in the Student Progress Committee Procedures and Process for Dismissal. - D. Unsatisfactory Performance in the Professionalism Competency in a Longitudinal Course - If a student does not meet the performance standard for the Professionalism competency in the first two semesters of the Clinical Reasoning Course (CRC) or the Doctor and Patient (D&P) Course, they will receive an Unsatisfactory for that competency and an Incomplete grade for that semester of the course.
 The student's performance in that competency will be reassessed in a subsequent semester of the course.